AlBloom/ETS0121_15/Python101/Set/README.md

 # issuperset()
 This checks if the set contains all elements of other.
 It returns "True" if the current set is a superset of other or "False" if at least one element of other is missing.

+->The methods that are described below are useful but  less common or you might say they are not the core methods used on sets.
+The core methods are already coverd.

+# set.copy()
+This make a new set that returns a shallow copy of the original set.

+# set.clear()
+This method is used to modify the set by clearing or removing  all elements from the set.

+# set.len()
+Used to determine the number of elements in the set.